fledge-iot/fledge/docs/troubleshooting_pi-server_integration.rst

       "defaultAction": "exclude"
     }

-- **Recreate all the PI-Server objets and send again all the data to the PI Server on a different Asset Framework hierarchy level**
+- **Recreate all the PI-Server objets and resend all the data to the PI Server on a different Asset Framework hierarchy level**
     procedure:
         - disable the 1st north instance
         - create a new north instance using a new/unique name and having a new AF hierarchy (North option 'Asset Framework hierarchies tree')